 Measures a wide range of workplace factors in 15 minutes.
 Need a question?
 It’s there.
-It also taps engagement, satisfaction, commitment, well-being, and retention to get the full diagnostic picture of what’s driving these key outcomes.
+It also taps engagement, satisfaction, commitment, well-being, and retention to get the full diagnostic picture of what’s driving them.

-Measures only evidence-based drivers of employee outcomes.
+Measures only evidence-based drivers.
 No fads, hearsay, nor folk wisdom.
 Designed against scientific measurement principles for precision and accuracy, so your results are real, not statistical blips or artefacts.
-Tested in peer-reviewed, academic publications and national samples.
+Tested in peer-reviewed, scientific studies and national samples.

 Advanced analytics and data science go beyond binders of bar charts to get the why, not just the what, enabling you to prioritize a handful of things for action.
 Questions are clear and linked to purview, so results can be acted upon by managers.
 Departmental ‘gap’ reports are available for manager feedback and coaching.

 Positive for Employees

 Research points to a handful of fundamental needs that most people strive to meet.
-When these needs are met through work, human capital is fully unlocked, leading to higher commitment, performance, engagement, and retention.
+When these needs are met through work, human capital is fully unleashed, leading to higher commitment, performance, engagement, and retention.
 The PWI measures the kinds of work that meet these needs.

 When people of all ages are asked what they want most in their lives, meaning turns up again and again.
-The need for meaningful work is growing in society.
-Research also shows it to be one of the strongest drivers of engagement and other employee outcomes.
+The need for meaningful work, including the need for a strong organizational purpose.
+Research shows it to be one of the strongest drivers of engagement and other employee outcomes.
 The PWI measures work that brings about what really matters to people.
-The PWI has measured meaningful work since 2008.

 Contact email@example.com for an additional brochure on the nearly 20 ways in which the Positive Work Inventory improves upon other employee surveys.